huma-engineering/huma-docs/data-collection/huma-app/features/messages.md

 Messaging is only one-way, so you will not be able to respond to messages from your care team.

-You will be advised of new messages via a notification on your device and can find and read the message in the **Messages** section of your profile.
+You will be advised of new messages via a notification on your device and can find and read the message in the **Messages** section of your Profile.
 Your care team will be able to see when you have read the message.

 ![Messaging](../assets/Messages.png)